SNaveenMathew/tech_non_tech_blog/_posts/2025-02-27-Python-R-on-Android.md

 ### Background

+Disclaimer: If one has the option, one should use rstudio.cloud and shinyapps.io to develop and deploy RShiny apps.
+Following this article is a waste of time.

-Working on R/Python in Android OS may sound like an artificial constraint, but I faced this scenario - I wanted to run a RShiny app, but my personal laptop stopped working and my shinyapps.io account hit the free tier limit.
+Working on R/Python in Android OS may sound like an artificial constraint, but I faced this scenario - I wanted to run a RShiny app, but I did not have the resources to run apps in the 'free tier' both locally and on the Cloud.

 Experts claim Android OS is just a version of Linux, but I'm not an expert in this area.
 This short article covers how a layman (like me) can run R scripts in Android OS.
 Similar steps can be followed to install and run Python in Android OS.
-Clearly, this is not an everyday scenario; not even something someone would try for fun.
+Clearly, this is not an everyday scenario; not even something worth trying for fun.

-### Common Steps

-#### Install Termux
+### Install Termux

 DO NOT INSTALL FROM GOOGLE PLAY STORE - the version on Google Play Store was not updated in years, and lacks several basic Linux functionalities like `apt install`